Election betting odds have flipped to favor Trump, expert says

 "I always thought, and I said this before the election, that they were overconfident -- because 2020 is such a crazy year," he said.
 "You can't predict things."

 He said that polls could be off because of shy voters and social pressure against Trump voters right now.
-He added that another ex-factor people may have not been looking at was if mail-in ballots were going to be counted.
+He added that another X-factor people may have not been looking at was mail-in ballots.

 Still, Lott said the betting odds could flip back to Biden.
 He described the former vice president's chances as flipping a coin two times and getting heads both times.